Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 And if you don't,

-New world, the Catholic Church has to change the name of its weekly service from Mass Sunday to Drag Queen Story Hour.
+New rural, the Catholic Church has to change the name of its weekly service from Mass Sunday to Drag Queen Story Hour.

 New Roll, someone must tell the Tennessee cop who had sex with six fellow officers, fuck the police is just a song.

-New rule, now that Titanic has had its big 25th anniversary, fans have to stop arguing about whether there was room for Leonardo DiCaprio to join Kate Winflett on that door.
+You're all now that Titanic has had its big 25th anniversary, fans have to stop arguing about whether there was room for Leonardo DiCaprio to join Kate Winslet on that door.

 But